Automox Remote Tools with Splashtop – Full User Guide

 - Registers the device with the Automox–Splashtop backend

-- Accepts incoming remote control requests
+- Accepts incoming session requests for any Remote Tools feature

 - Enforces OS-level permissions on macOS